Top Fun Facts and Reasons to Visit the Cherokee Triangle Art Fair on Saturday, April 29, 2017 and Sunday, April 30, 2017:

 > Celebrate the music until 8 PM on Sat. night and 6 PM on Sunday.

 > Volunteer or sign up.
 Buy “Cherokee Triangle, the Heart of the Highlands,” the neighborhood book by Sam Thomas.
-At the Association booth, buy items & clothes w/ the Cherokee Triangle Association logo.
+At the Association booth, buy items & clothes with the Cherokee Triangle Association logo.

 > Enjoy in the people watching—None better than here.

-> Oh, and the fair strives to be green w/ its recycling.
+> Oh, and the fair strives to be green with its recycling.